 Are you willing to compete or do you expect a handout?
 Sounds crass, but many people have an entitlement mentality.
 They don’t think they should work hard to earn good money.
 In their own, self-delusional mind, believe they are worth (fill in the blank), just because that’s how much they want to earn.
 Remember, your value will be decided by how much you can make or save the company.
 If you can make AND save them money, your value is double!

 Figure out how can you compete in your chosen field.
 What will you offer?
 How will it be better?
-How can I sweeten the offering?
-Going back to uniqueness, how will I leverage and position my uniqueness?
+How can you sweeten the offering?
+Going back to uniqueness, how will you leverage and position your uniqueness?

 This is where the rubber starts to meet the road.
 If you answered all the previous questions, now it’s time to decide on your marketing infrastructure: website, blog, social media, newsletter, etc.

 “But wait!
 You said if I didn’t want a business, I preferred to work for someone, this would help me?
 This sounds awfully like a business!”
 This may be your reaction.
 However, if you’ve read the articles: